 The audit committee is also responsible for the overview of the internal audit function.
 The role of the internal auditor is to carry out systematic risk-based reviews and appraisals of the operations of the company (as well as of its subsidiary) for the purpose of advising management and the board, through the audit committee, on the efficiency and effectiveness of management policies, practices and internal controls.
 The function is expected to promote the application of best practices within the organisation.
-During 2018, the internal audit function continued to advise the audit committee on aspects of the regulatory framework which affect the day-to-day operations of Palm City Residences.
+During 2019, the audit committee obtained the necessary advice on aspects of the regulatory framework which affect the day-to-day operations of Palm City Residences.